 5. Layer Textures

-Layer with texture such as cashmere chunky cable knit throws and furs as they instantly add warmth and add in the odd sheepskin chair and stool too.
+Layer with textures such as cashmere, chunky cable knit throws and furs as they instantly add warmth and add in the odd sheepskin chair and stool too.
 Layering textures add such depth to interiors.
 They are not only stylish but practical too and handy for those chilly nights when you want to snuggle up and watch a film or read a book.

 6. Mix it Up

 Don’t stick to one material or era.
 Pull up upholstered high back chairs to a reclaimed wood table or layer mid-century seating with plush sheepskins.
 Don’t be afraid to mix textures and periods.
 It can look eclectic but with lots of natural materials such as timber and stone in the space, it works.

 7. Invest in a Large, Extendable Dining Table

 Be sure to have a large extendable dining table around which everyone can gather and recount their stories at the end of the day.
 Place throws or blankets over the back of the dining chairs for decoration and comfort.
 Extendable dining tables are perfect for those occasions when several friends or family members visit.
 Other items of furniture can be moved temporarily and the table given pride of place and decorated in your own choice of candles, napkins and dinnerware to provide the ultimate dining experience a restaurant cannot compete with.